-Expand your CRE portfolio and embrace the benefits of ownership without the active obligations.
+Expand your commercial real estate portfolio with passive real estate investments and embrace the benefits of ownership without the active obligations.
 Learn how to find a reliable syndicator and the factors to consider that will help you choose the right deal.

 Explore our library of how-to guides, tutorials and success stories to learn from

-Check out the Best Ever Show podcast for straightforward commercial real estate advice, and none of the fluffy stuff.
+Check out the Best Ever Show podcast for straightforward advice for passive real estate investing, and none of the fluffy stuff.

 An apartment syndication is a temporary professional financial services alliance formed for the purpose of handling a large apartment transaction that would be hard or impossible for the entities involved to handle individually, which allows companies to pool their resources and share risks and returns.
 In regards to apartments, a syndication is typically a partnership between general partners (i.e. the syndicator) and the limited partners (i.e. the investors) to acquire, manage and sell an apartment community while sharing in the profits.

-A sophisticated investor is a person who is deemed to have sufficient investing experience and knowledge to weigh the risks and merits of an investment opportunity.
+A sophisticated investor is a person who is deemed to have sufficient investing experience and knowledge to weigh the risks and merits of a commercial real estate investment opportunity.